 June 15, 2010

 MIT International Development Group Alum Elisabeth Stock, former Hugh Hampton Young Fellow and named one of Crain’s 40 Under Forty for professional success, received an award of $23 million to improve the home learning environment of families in New York City and Los Angeles.
 For some years, Stock has headed a small NGO in New York, which she founded, called Computers for Youth (CFY).
 In February 2010, the U.S. Department of Education asked CFY to submit a letter to the department about their ideas on family involvement in children’s education.
 CFY urged the Department to increase the percentage of Title I dollars set aside for family involvement, and the result was an award to CFY of $23 million.
-See the original news update from May 2010 on the IDG website.
 Read more to see Stock’s TEDxUSC talk titled “Can You Change a Child’s Education?”
 Read more